 Penn Medicine's Balance and Dizziness Center provides diagnosis and treatment of disorders related to balance, dizziness, vertigo and unsteadiness.
 Penn clinicians have decades of experience diagnosing and treating even the most difficult cases of balance disorders.

-The Balance and Dizziness Center, part of the Penn Department of Otorhinolaryngology – Head and Neck Surgery, has been ranked by U.S. News & World Report as best in the Philadelphia region and one of the top in the nation.
+The Balance and Dizziness Center, part of Penn Ear, Nose, and Throat since its inception in 1993, is the only one in the region that offers a full array of state-of-the-art balance testing aimed at providing diagnosis and treatment information.
+It has been ranked by U.S. News & World Report as best in the Philadelphia region and one of the top in the nation.

 Symptoms and Diagnosis of Balance and Dizziness

 Diagnosing the cause of dizziness and balance problems can be difficult since balancing is a very complicated part of the body's functions.
 Maintaining balance requires input from the vestibular system (inner ear), somatosensory system (sensory receptors in the skin, muscles and joints) and visual system (eyes).
-If any of these systems is malfunctioning, it can result in one or more of the following symptoms:
+If any of these systems is malfunctioning, it can result in one or more of the following symptoms or conditions.

 Balance and Dizziness Tests and Evaluation